CDU politicians distance themselves from Merz's statements on the AfD

-BBerlin’s Governing Mayor Kai Wegner has sharply distanced himself from the statements made by his party leader Friedrich Merz (both CDU) on possible cooperation with the AfD at the municipal level.
-“The AfD only knows opposition and division.
-Where should there be COLLABORATION?
-The CDU cannot, will not and will not work with a party whose business model is hatred, division and exclusion,” Wegner wrote on Twitter on Sunday.
+CSU boss Markus Söder has clearly rejected cooperation with the AfD at the municipal level and has thus clearly distanced himself from CDU chairman Friedrich Merz.
+“The CSU rejects any cooperation with the AfD – regardless of the political level,” wrote the Bavarian Prime Minister on Twitter on Monday.
+“Because the AfD is anti-democratic, right-wing extremist and divides our society.
+That is not compatible with our values.”

+The AfD is demanding withdrawal from the EU and NATO, thereby weakening prosperity and endangering our security.
+“We clearly differentiate ourselves and, on the other hand, rely on good politics: We take people’s concerns and needs seriously,” wrote Söder, adding: “The CSU stands for a strong and secure Bavaria, so that our country remains stable.”

-In the ZDF summer interview on Sunday, Merz reaffirmed that the Union would not cooperate with the AfD.
+Friedrich Merz reiterated in the ZDF summer interview on Sunday that the Union would not cooperate with the AfD.
 However, he now limited this to “legislative bodies” with elected representatives, for example at the European, federal or state level.
 If a district administrator in Thuringia and a mayor in Saxony-Anhalt were elected by the AfD, then those were democratic elections, said Merz.
 “We have to accept that.
 And of course the local parliaments have to look for ways to shape the city, the state and the district together.”
 However, what exactly he means by that remained unclear in the interview.

 AfD welcomes Merz statement